RANI Butterfly Strategy

 What is a butterfly on RANI?

 A butterfly on RANI is the butterfly strategy applied to RANI (stock).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With RANI stock trading near $1.10, the strikes shown on this page are snapped to the nearest listed RANI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With RANI stock at $0.80 on the most recent close, the strikes shown on this page are snapped to the nearest listed RANI chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are RANI butterfly max profit and max loss calculated?